kleqing/Rainmeter-game-mode-skin/README.md

 	<details>
 			<summary>Q: Can I change the icon?</summary>
 			<br>
 			A: You can chang the icon via @Resources folder.
-Also if you want to change to other layout (Not for gaming), just open the *.ini file and head to 'LeftMouseUpAction' and change the layout to your layout (e.g: Change the 'Gaming' to 'Best layout')
 	</details>

 	<details>